-• I'm calling on b ·

-give Ms. (Name of candidate) has applien us your name as a reference.
-Do y fy that our conversation remain con ou have a few minut
+Hello my Name is ed to be a volunteer / for you have a few minute or a job within o ur service; He/She has

-Par ish / Service or Office Date
+Parish / Service or Office Date

-Naı me of the candidate
+Name of the candidate 1 ,

-Naı me of the Reference
+Name of the Reference

-Q uestions Answers
+Questions Answers

-You can c hoose from the follo wing qu estions:
+You can choose from the follow ving questions:

-For how long did you know the candidate ?
+For how long did you know the candidate?

 What is your relationship with the candidate?
-7

 What are the dominant traits of his character?

 Does he/she inspire confidence?
 Is he/she Trustworthy?

-Is he/she open to criticism?
+☐ Is he/she open to criticism?

 What is his/her reputation?
 In reliability, involvement within society

 How are his/her interpersonal relationships?

 What motivates him/her most in life?

 Par ish / Service or Office Date Naı me of the candidate Naı me of the Reference Q uestions Answers Do you know if he/she had previous experience in support of vulnerable people?
 What position did the candidate hold?
 What was the nature of this position?
 How long did the candidate work or volunteer for you?
 Describe your experience with the candidate.
 How did he/she fulfill his/her obligations in your organization?
 Have you been satisfied with his/her work?
 How does he/she work in a position of autonomy?
 Of stress?
 Within a team?
 Please identify the candidate's strengths?
 What points or skills that he/she could improve?
-We should e nd any interview with t these o questions. !
-In your opinion, are there reasons that would prevent (name of candidate) to fulfill his/her tasks?
+We should e nd any interview with these e questions • In your opinion, are there reasons that would prevent (name of candidate) to fulfill his/her tasks?